RubixDev/EnchantedShulkers/README.md

 You can patch your resource pack to include the necessary textures for this mod at https://enchantedshulkers.rubixdev.de.

 ## Server/Client
-This mod does actually work as a server-only mod, but it is not recommended.
+This mod does actually work as a server-only mod, but it recommended to be used on both client and server.
-Players without the mod on their client cannot see these enchantments on enchanted books and containers.
+Players without the mod on their client do not see an enchantment glint on enchanted containers.

 ## Configuration
 ### Client